 Std_ReturnType SpiNxt_SetupEB( Spi_ChannelType Channel, P2CONST(Spi_DataType, AUTOMATIC, SPI_APPL_DATA) SrcDataBufferPtr, P2VAR(Spi_DataType, AUTOMATIC, SPI_APPL_DATA) DesDataBufferPtr, Spi_NumberOfDataType Length); NOTE that this function is hardcoded for use with the Turns Counter component and returns E_NOT_OK when SpiNxt not configured for use with Turns Counter (see section 2.2.1).

-void mibspiSetData(const mibspiBASE_t *mibspi, uint32 group, const uint16 data[]); NOTE this function is optimized for use by the Digital MSB component when SpiNxt is configured for use with Digital MSB (see section 2.2.1).
-In that configuration, the mibspi argument must be equal to the base register address of mibspi3 or mibspi5, the group argument is not used but assumed to be transfer group zero, and the data argument must be the transmit data buffer prepared by the caller.
+void mibspiSetData(const mibspiBASE_t *mibspi, uint32 group, const uint16 data[]);

 void mibspiSetCtrlData(const mibspiBASE_t *mibspi, uint32 group, const uint32 data[]);

 uint32 mibspiGetData(const mibspiBASE_t *mibspi, uint32 group, uint16 data[]); NOTE this function is optimized for use by the Digital MSB component when SpiNxt is configured for use with Digital MSB (see section 2.2.1).
-In that configuration, the mibspi argument must be equal to the base register address of mibspi3 or mibspi5, the group argument is not used but assumed to be transfer group zero, and the data argument must be the receive data buffer for the caller.
+In that configuration, the mibspi argument must be equal to the base register address of mibspi3 or mibspi5, the length of all transfer groups is assumed to be the constant D_TGSIZE_CNT_U16 (defined in SpiNxt.h), the function always returns zero, and the data argument must be the receive data buffer for the caller.

 void mibspiTransfer(mibspiBASE_t *mibspi, uint32 group);

+NOTE that this function enables the specified transfer group for the specified mibspi (with base address equal to the mibspi argument).
+Depending on the configuration of the transfer group, it will either enable a single transfer on the next trigger (if the transfer group is configured for oneshot) or will enable ongoing transfers as triggered ((if the transfer group is not configured for oneshot).

 Configuration